 Step 2.
 Start Established

-Try to pick a well-established and safe route that is designed for cycling.
-SpokenLocal is certainly a great resource, But it’s certainly not the only one!
+Pick a well-established and safe route that is designed for cycling.
+SpokenLocal is certainly a great resource, But it’s not the only one!
 Rail-Trails are also a great place to start your search.
 These routes are typically safe, car-free and have the necessary infrastructure around long-distance biking.
-Also try to pick routes that have frequent towns along the path for resources.

 Step 3.
 Think about what you want out of the experience